Long Distance Coach Travel In Europe: Get On And Shut Up

 Student Agency Bus [Prague, Budapest & around E. Europe]:

 Student Agency Bus connects many Eastern/Northern Europe cities with Budapest and Prague.
-I have friends who’ve used them and said everything went great.
-Their website is terrible though.
+I have friends who’ve used them and said everything went great (don’t be scared away by their ugly website).